New York Yankees: 1973–1981: Steinbrenner, Martin, Jackson, and Munson: the Bronx Zoo

 One of Steinbrenner's major goals was to renovate Yankee Stadium.
 Both the stadium and the surrounding neighborhood had deteriorated by the late 1960s.
 CBS initially suggested renovations, but the team needed to play elsewhere, and the Mets refused to open their home, Shea Stadium, to the Yankees.
-A new stadium in the Meadowlands, across the Hudson River in New Jersey, was suggested (and was eventually built, as Giants Stadium, specifically for football).
-Finally, in mid-1972, Mayor John Lindsay stepped in.
+A new stadium in the Meadowlands, across the Hudson River in New Jersey, was suggested and was eventually built, as Giants Stadium, specifically for football.
+In mid-1972, Mayor John Lindsay stepped in.
 The city bought the stadium and began an extensive two-year renovation period.
 Since the city also owned Shea Stadium, the Mets were forced to allow the Yankees to play two seasons there.
 The renovations modernized the look of the stadium, significantly altered the dimensions, and reconfigured some of the seating.

 In 1973, Steinbrenner instituted a personal appearance policy that included being clean-shaven, with long hair slicked back or trimmed.
 In an interview with The New York Times, Steinbrenner stated the policy was to " instill a certain sense of order and discipline" in the players.
 The policy originated from Steinbrenner's service in the United States Air Force, which had a similar appearance policy.
 This rule was enforced by his sons after George's death, until it was modified to allow well-groomed beards in 2025.
 The Cincinnati Reds had the same personal appearance policy from 1967 until 1999.

 During 1974 and 1975, Yankee Stadium was renovated into its final shape and structure, as shown here in 2002, seven years before demolition.